MLX15/scholar-azure/README.md

 example: Python 3.9.1

--> edit file runtime.txt in (googleScholarAzure/Scholar/runtime.txt)
+-> edit file runtime.txt in (ScholarAzure/Scholar/runtime.txt)

 -> Python-3.9.1

 3.Go to Github (https://github.com/) create a new project

-4.Commit googleScholarAzure to your git
+4.Commit ScholarAzure to your git

 5. > az login (login)